Workplace Well-Being is Evolving

 And many of us know of someone and/or are experiencing what it is like to have either a reduced income, increased stress and fear about ourselves or people close to us who are particularly vulnerable of contracting the virus, and even bereavement.

-The The Harris Poll on behalf of the American Psychological Association found that nearly 8 in 10 adults (78%) said that the coronavirus pandemic “is a significant source of stress in their lives.”2020 poll conducted by
+The Stress in America 2020 poll conducted by The Harris Poll on behalf of the American Psychological Association found that nearly 8 in 10 adults (78%) said that the coronavirus pandemic “is a significant source of stress in their lives.”

 While addressing mental health has been important for many organizations over the past year, anxiety and depression is now impacting businesses and the community at rates higher than have been seen previously.